 In 1964 Bob moved to London settling into life as a struggling student at St. Marks and St. Johns Teacher Training College in the Kings Road, Chelsea, while keeping a lookout for like-minded scholars with a musical bent.
-Over time, he assembled harmonica player and vocalist Chris Robinson, vocalist and keyboard player Eddie Broadbridge, guitarist and vocalist Dave ‘Steve’ Jones and drummer Ian Pearson, the nucleus of what was to become Five’s Company.
-In December 1964 the band cut a four song demo in a Southend Studios, before they played their first gig at a college dance at St. Marks and St. Johns in January 1965 supporting Alan Elsdon and the Voodoo Men.
+Over time, he assembled harmonica player and vocalist Chris Robinson, vocalist and keyboard player Eddie Broadbridge, guitarist and vocalist Dave ‘Steve’ Jones and drummer Ian Pearson, the nucleus of what would become Five’s Company.
+In December 1964 the band cut a four song demo on the cheap in a Southend studio, before they played their first gig at St. Marks and St. Johns in January 1965 supporting Alan Elsdon and the Voodoo Men.
 Their repertoire comprised of mainly Animals, Beatles and r&b covers but no originals, even though Broadbridge had been writing songs for a couple of years.
 As 1965 unfolded, they became fixtures on the club and college circuit and recorded another two track demo at Regent Sounds Studio, which they hawked around record companies looking for a deal.
-Pye showed an interest however, two weeks before an arranged audition, Chris Robinson suddenly died of a heart attack.
-The stunned band replaced Chris with Ian Person’s school friend from Barrow, guitarist Colin Jordan, a matter of days after the funeral.
-They impressed the labels A&R man and released their first single, “Sunday for Seven Days”, backed with “The Big Kill”, in June 1966.
-They followed up with “Some Girls” in September, followed by a cover of The Kinks “Session Man” two months later, but none of their recordings came close to being hits.
-Despite the failure of three singles over a six month period, Pye graciously allowed them one more try in the summer of 1967.
-They submitted a cover of “Friends and Mirrors”, a song written by Bobby Russell who had made his name with the hits “Honey” and “Little Green Apples”, but it was rejected by the label for not being commercial.
+Pye showed an interest, however, two weeks before an audition, Chris Robinson suffered a heart attack and tragically died.
+The stunned band replaced Chris with Ian Pearson’s school friend from Barrow, guitarist Colin Jordan, a matter of days after the funeral.
+They went ahead with the try out and won a deal, releasing their first single, “Sunday for Seven Days”, backed with “The Big Kill”, in June 1966.
+They tried again with “Some Girls” in September, followed by a cover of The Kinks “Session Man” two months later, but none of them came remotely close to becoming hits.
+Despite the failure of three singles over a six-month period, Pye graciously allowed them one more try in the summer of 1967.
+They submitted a cover of “Friends and Mirrors” written by Bobby Russell, the man who penned “Honey” and “Little Green Apples” for Bobby Goldsboro, but it was rejected by the label for not being commercial.
 As their college days wound down and Pye showed them the door, Fives Company enacted their last hurrah in Kilburn on the 14th July 1967.

 Bob only appears on three official Fleetwood Mac recordings taped one night at Decca Studios in New Bond Street on 9th September 1967.
 They are “Long Grey Mare”, the third track on their debut album Peter Green’s Fleetwood Mac and “I Believe My Time Ain’t Long” and “Rambling Pony”, the A and B side of their first single.
 Both of the latter tracks can also be found on the compilation The Pious Bird of Good Omen.
-He also appears on a live bootleg quality CD of dubious origins, Peter Green’s Fleetwood Mac, Live August 1967, recorded at the ‘Windsor Jazz and Blues Festival’ and at the Marquee Club two days later.
+He also appears on a live bootleg quality double CD of dubious origins, Peter Green’s Fleetwood Mac, Live August 1967, recorded at the ‘Windsor Jazz and Blues Festival’ and at the Marquee Club two days later.
 Although rough around the edges and dominated by Jeremy Spencer’s obsession with Elmore James covers, the recording highlights a band finding its feet at a large outdoor festival and in an intimate club atmosphere.

-His next job was with the Savoy Brown Blues Band where he replaced Ray Chappell after a recommendation from Peter Green and a successful audition at the Nag’s Head in Battersea.
-The band was led by guitarist Kim Simmonds but were dogged by a revolving door of personnel.
-Only weeks before Bob signed on, vocalist Chris Youlden came in for Bryce Portius and drummer Hughie Flint, recently fired from the Bluesbreakers, stepped in for Leo Manning, the guitarist Dave Peverett and part-time pianist Bob Hall completed the line-up.
-The reconstituted band entered Decca studios with producer Mike Vernon and recorded a stand-alone single, “Taste and Try Before You Buy”, which became a staple in their repertoire for years to come.
+His next port of call was the Savoy Brown Blues Band where he replaced Ray Chappell after a recommendation from Peter Green and a successful audition at the Nag’s Head in Battersea.
+The band was led by guitarist Kim Simmonds but were dogged by a revolving door of personnel changes.
+Only weeks before Bob signed on, vocalist Chris Youlden had taken over from Bryce Portius and drummer Hughie Flint, recently fired from the Bluesbreakers, stepped in for Leo Manning, the guitarist Dave Peverett and part-time pianist Bob Hall completed the line-up.
+The reconstituted band entered Decca studios with producer Mike Vernon and engineer Gus Dudgeon and recorded a stand-alone single, “Taste and Try Before You Buy”, which became a staple in their repertoire for years to come.
 However, almost immediately problems arose.
 It didn’t matter how many dates the band performed, the cash remained the same due to a tightly run weekly wage structure.
 Believing this was unfair, Bob and Hughie confronted Kim and his manager, brother Harry, only to receive the order of the boot.
 Bob took this as an omen to pursue his true vocation by accepting a teaching post at Woodmansterne Primary School near Croydon and to marry his girlfriend Elspeth.

 Bob’s next album, Trackside Blues, saw him back with the Brunning Sunflower Blues Band.
 By this time Peter French and Mick Halls had left to join Black Cat Bones, drummer Pete Banham had come in to replace Jeff Russell and to fill the gaps, Bob’s old boss Peter Green was on board to lift proceedings considerably with three songs, “Ride With Your Daddy Tonight”, “If You Let Me Love You” and “It Takes Time”.
 For any fans of early Fleetwood Mac not familiar with these three recordings, I highly recommend you get your hands on a copy of Trackside Blues as the three tracks are top draw Greeny.
 For their third effort, I Wish You Would, Bob returned to his trusty phone book and called up drummer Mel Wright, ex Groundhogs harmonica player Steve Rye, saxophonist John Altman and the brother and sister pairing of Jo Anne and Dave Kelly, listed on the sleeve as ‘Little Brother Dave’ and ‘Memphis Lil’ because of record company contractual restraints.
-The returning Peter Green contributed the instrumental “Uranus” under the thinly disguised pseudonym ‘Peter Blue’.
+Peter Green contributes the instrumental “Uranus” under the thinly disguised pseudonym ‘Peter Blue’.
 This average twelve bar work-out was probably a left over from the Trackside Blues sessions as Pete Banham is on drums, not Mel Wright, consequently the album doesn’t live up to its predecessor’s standards.

 Drummer Mick Fleetwood and guitarist Danny Kirwan of Fleetwood Mac also found time to hook up with Bob, Bob Hall, Jo-Ann Kelly and brother Dave to record a self-titled album under the name of Tramp.
 Considering the talent on display, the release was low-key, and sales were minimal.
-Five years later, in 1974, the same personnel repeated the exercise with Put a Record On.
-By this time Kirwan was no longer a member of Fleetwood Mac as he was fired in 1972 after flying into an emotional, drunken rage backstage at a gig in America.
+Five years later the same personnel repeated the exercise with Put a Record On.
+By this time Kirwan was no longer a member of Fleetwood Mac as he was fired in 1972 after flying into a drunken rage backstage at a gig in America.
 Dave Brooks and Ian Morton added variety to the record with sax and percussion, respectively.

 In 1971 Bob and Bob Hall made The Brunning Hall Sunflower Blues Band a permanent unit with the addition of drummer John Hunt and guitarist Pat Grover.
-They recorded the self-titled Brunning / Hall Sunflower Blues Band before taking the band out on a series of one-nighters.
-Life on the road proved to be a challenge for Bob, as he always made it his mission to never miss a day at school, even if he had arrived back from a gig a matter of hours before the bell rang for his first lesson.
-As if he wasn’t busy enough, he and Bob Hall spent a year running the Studio 51 Club in Great Newport Street, Soho booking bands such as Killing Floor and Bret Marvin and the Thunderbolts.
+They recorded a self-titled album before taking the band out on a series of one-nighters.
+Life on the road proved to be a challenge for Bob, as he always made it his mission to never miss a day in school, even if he arrived back from a gig a matter of hours before the bell rang for his first lesson.
+As if he wasn’t busy enough, he and Bob Hall also spent a year running the Studio 51 Club in Great Newport Street, Soho booking bands such as Killing Floor and Bret Marvin and the Thunderbolts.
 On one occasion while the pair were backing Jo Anne Kelly, she invited the visiting American albino blues brothers Edgar and Johnny Winter up to jam.
 That was one experience they would never forget.

 Bob died of a heart attack on 18th October 2011 aged sixty-eight and is survived by his first wife Elspeth, their two children Simon and Rachel and his second wife Halina and their son Daniel.
-Over the years he was appointed headmaster at Clapham Manor Primary School in Lambeth and Churchill Gardens Primary School, Pimlico, which meant he was always on the periphery of the music scene because of his commitment to education, but this unassuming teacher and enthusiastic blues fan from Bournemouth was there at the birth of one of the biggest selling bands of all time, Fleetwood Mac.
+Over the years he was appointed headmaster at Clapham Manor Primary School in Lambeth and Churchill Gardens Primary School, Pimlico, which meant he was always on the periphery of the music scene as his commitment to education always came first.
+However, this unassuming teacher and enthusiastic blues fan from Bournemouth was there at the birth of one of the biggest selling bands of all time, Fleetwood Mac.
 Over the years they have sold in excess of one hundred million records world-wide.